---

 print(f"\n The ratio drops from {13/2.5:.1f}x to 2.2x after controlling for precinct.")

-The city-wide numbers paint a stark picture: the hit rate for white individuals is 5.2x higher than for Black individuals, suggesting officers stop Black individuals on far weaker evidence.
-But the city-wide comparison is confounded by precinct.
-Different precincts have different stop rates and different racial compositions.
+The city-wide numbers paint a stark picture: the hit rate for white individuals is `{python} f'{13/2.5:.1f}'`x higher than for Black individuals, suggesting officers stop Black individuals on far weaker evidence.
+But the city-wide comparison is **confounded by precinct**.
+Different precincts have different stop rates *and* different racial compositions.

 The DAG:

-Precinct is a confounder: it influences both who gets stopped (racial composition varies by neighborhood) and the hit rate (policing intensity and weapon prevalence vary by location).
-When we compare hit rates within precincts — blocking the backdoor path — the ratio drops from 5.1x to 2.2x.
+**Precinct** is a confounder: it influences both who gets stopped (racial composition varies by neighborhood) and the hit rate (policing intensity and weapon prevalence vary by location).
+When we compare hit rates *within* precincts — blocking the backdoor path — the ratio drops from 5.2x to 2.2x.
+(The within-precinct number isn't computed from our summary data; it's the result of Sharad Goel, Justin Rao, and Ravi Shroff's stop-level analysis in the *Annals of Applied Statistics*, 2016.)

 The within-precinct ratio is still evidence of disparate treatment: officers appear to stop Black individuals on weaker evidence even within the same precinct.
 But the *magnitude* of the disparity changes dramatically once we control for location.
 Getting the confounding structure right is essential for accurate policy analysis.